 Other features and specifications of note include a 4ms grey to grey response time (take with a pinch of salt), a 250 cd/m² typical maximum luminance and the presence of ‘Game Mode’ and ‘Eye Saver Mode’.
 Assuming it hasn’t changed since we last used it, the former oversaturates and over-sharpens the image, giving a very artificial look that isn’t really very appealing to those who value accurate colour reproduction.
 The latter is a Low Blue Light setting which cuts down the blue colour channel significantly and also massively limits contrast, to try to maximise viewing comfort especially during the evenings.
 The ports are pretty much as limited as can be and include; HDMI 1.4a (with Adaptive-Sync), VGA and a DC power input (external power brick).
 For users who wish to connect both a games console and PC to the monitor simultaneously, an HDMI switch will be something to consider.
 The ports are found just above the JOG button.
 The area at the rear, just below centre (where the ports are usually located, more or less) now features 75 x 75mm VESA holes.
 So if you don’t like the limited ergonomic flexibility of the tilt-only stand, you can attach the monitor to an alternative stand or mount.

 Further information on the 23.6” and 27” models can be found on certain regional Samsung websites (links in French).
-The monitors are currently due for release in June in the UK for ~£130 (S24) and ~£180 (S27).
-We will provide further details of price and availability when we can.
-A review will be provided if Samsung makes samples available to us.
+The monitors are now available in various rewgions including the UK, for ~£130 (S24) and ~£180 (S27).